A Prediction-Traversal Approach for Compressing Scientific Data on Unstructured Meshes with Bounded Error: Limitations

 \section{Limitations}

 Although this work is not limited to 2D and 3D simplicial meshes as we used in~\Cref{sec:evaluation}, there are several unexplored topics.
 First, we cover neither simplicial meshes beyond 3D nor other unstructured data in 2D and 3D.
-For more than 4D simplicial meshes, the number of paths one would visit might be exponentially increased, and we need better heuristics for choosing the next visiting cell.
-Although unstructured meshes with other shapes of cells are easy to triangulate, different triangulations lead to different results.
-For example, there are three ways to triangulate a wedge with six nodes, which might relate to a point in the wedge with three different groups of four nodes.
+Also, different triangulations lead to different results using different interpolation methods.
 Whether arbitrary triangulation ways would show similar results or if interpolation in arbitrary polytope is required is still an open question.

+One limitation is the flattened compression ratio as $\xi$ increases.
+This is because the predicted value on every new vertex accumulates errors from all the vertices of its adjacent cell; as $\xi$ increases, the prediction error could climb fast, leading to higher entropy/complexity of quantization codes and damaging the compression ratio.
+Meanwhile, the storage of seed/sequence will also incur overhead.
+Likewise, our method also exhibits a turning point in rate-distortion curves, caused by the sudden increase of sequences as $\xi$ decreases.
+As an example, the velocity magnitude of the VFEM dataset needs 58,130 sequences for $\xi$(\%)=0.0002\% but only 1,853 sequences for $\xi$(\%)=0.0005\%.
+As such, there is a minor improvement in PSNR (because of the small error bound change) with a suddenly increased bit rate, leading to the flattening effect.

 Another limitation in the current algorithm is parallelization.
-The time complexity of our algorithm is $O(|V|)$, because every node is visited once.
+The time complexity of our algorithm is $O(|V|)$ because every node is visited once.
 However, one needs to wait until the traversal starting with the current seed terminates to begin the next traversal.
 It would be possible to select multiple seeds at first to start traversal, but high-frequency communication among traversals is required to exchange information on visited nodes, and running time may not benefit from the communication.
-Otherwise, it would be possible that multiple traversals cover the same node, which degrades the compression ratio.